How can I tell if a CD or DVD is fake?

 What the CD or DVD case looks like

 If the CD or DVD is in a standard disc jewel box like the one pictured to the right, this is also often an easy way of identifying a fake CD and DVD.
 In some situations when buying a disc second hand the seller can claim that they lost or no longer have the original case, which may be true, but treat it as a red flag.

-All audio CDs and many software programs and games will also have a glossy insert in the case.
+All audio CDs and many software programs and games also have a glossy insert in the case.
 Make sure this is also found.

 Software marked as OEM or NFR

 Software discs that are marked as Original Equipment Manufacturer (OEM), are discs that are supposed to be included with new computers or a new motherboard.
 Discs also labeled as Not For Resell (NFR) are discs also often included with a new computer.
 Both of these discs should not be purchased by themselves as they could be an evaluation copy or a copy that will not work with your computer.

 As with most things if the price seems too good to be true it probably is.
 For example, if you find a copy of Adobe Photoshop, a software program that often costs several hundred dollars for fifty dollars it's obviously a fake.
 Although it may be tempting to purchase this program because it is so cheap consider the dangers of buying and installing pirated software.